What is CLIA Waived?

 There are specific tests which have been CLIA waived.
 These are:

-- Tests performed for urinalysis using a tablet or a dipstick: These include tests to ascertain the presence of protein, urobilinogen, hemoglobin, bilirubin, nitrite, pH, glucose levels, leukocytes, ketone, specific gravity etc.
+- Urinalysis tests performed using a tablet or a dipstick: These include tests to ascertain the presence of protein, urobilinogen, hemoglobin, bilirubin, nitrite, pH, glucose levels, leukocytes, ketone, specific gravity etc.

 - Pregnancy tests: There are many home kits available these days, which make it easy for a woman to determine if she is pregnant.